nats-io/nats-streaming-server/README.md

 # use this parameter to configure a pool of internal ACKs subscriptions.
 # Can be ack_subs_pool_size, ack_subscriptions_pool_size
 ack_subs_pool_size: 10

+# In Fault Tolerance mode, you can start a group of streaming servers
+# with only one server being active while others are running in standby
+# mode.
+The FT group is named.
+# Can be ft_group, ft_group_name
+ft_group: "ft"

 # Define store limits.
 # Can be limits, store_limits or StoreLimits.